-Information on the criminal court process for offenders arrested in Kiowa County Kansas and booked into the Kiowa County Jail.
+Information on the criminal court process for offenders arrested in Dallas County Alabama and booked into the Dallas County Jail.
 From the arrest to the sentencing and everything in between.

-Arrest is when Kansas, Kiowa County, or local police take a person into custody and start the legal process.
+Arrest is when Alabama, Dallas County or local police take a person into custody and start the legal process.
 The arrested person may or may not be immediately jailed.

-Booking is when the Kiowa County sheriff or local police gather information such as the detainee’s name, address and why the person is being arrested.
+Booking is when the Dallas County sheriff or local police gather information such as the detainee’s name, address and why the person is being arrested.
 Booking also includes fingerprinting, criminal history, investigation and verification of identity.
-Bail for lower-level crimes may be set right after booking so the arrested can “bail or bond out” before being detained.

-The prosecution, sometimes called “the government” or “the people” or “the state” is the side that presses the charges and seeks punishment for the offense.
-These are attorneys that work for the state of Kansas, Kiowa County or a city or town.
-The prosecuting attorney for the Kiowa County or the district is called the District Attorney or County Attorney.
-A U.S. Attorney prosecutes federal cases.
+The prosecution, sometimes called “the government” or “the people” or “the state” is the side that press the charges and seeks punishment for the offense.
+These are attorneys that work for the state of Alabama, Dallas County or a city or town.
+The prosecuting attorney for the Dallas County or the district is called the District Attorney or Assistant District Attorney.
+A U.S. Attorney or Assistant U.S. Attorney prosecutes federal cases.

 Jurisdiction is an important term in the court system that means whether a court has the obligation or duty or right to handle a case.
 For example, if you run a red light in your town or city, a municipal court would likely have jurisdiction over your case, but the next town or city over would not have jurisdiction over your case.
 If you attempted to flee from police when they attempted to stop you after you ran the red light, it becomes a more serious crime, and the municipal court might not have jurisdiction so you might be assigned to a higher-level court that has jurisdiction over the more serious crime.
 Jurisdiction varies from state to state and sometimes county to county.

 A bond proceeding is the determination of how much bail is to be paid and usually happens at the same time as an arraignment.
 During bond proceedings, the defendant can have an attorney present but does not have the right to an attorney.
-Jailors, law enforcement and prosecutors generally do not have authority to set bail.
-A judge or court officer in Kiowa County or municipal court sets bail.
-Judges in Kansas rely on a statewide bail schedule, which sets out a recommended range of bail amounts for different offenses.
+Jailors, law enforcement and prosecutors do not have authority to set bail, a judge or court officer in the county or municipal court sets bail.
+Judges in Alabama rely on a statewide bail schedule, which sets out a recommended range of bail amounts for different offenses.
 Judges can still exercise discretion in setting bail above or below the recommended range.